nayaz22/MCQ-for-M.C.A-Students-of-Jamal/README.md

 This MCQ has been published by the Department of Computer Science of Jamal Mohamed College

-* Click on the zip file you want and Download it.
+* Click on the zip file and Download it, Use your PC's for better Intraction in Github.
-* Contact Email: vanekarnayazahmed@gmail.com
+* For any query, Contact Email: vanekarnayazahmed@gmail.com